bhoov/barebones-hamux/README.md

 Build any hopfield network using energy fundamentals.
 See the original [HAMUX documentation](https://bhoov.com/hamux/) for explanation.

-## Quick Start

-This repository is a minimal implementation of HAMUX.
+## Install: File copy

 All logic is in one file: `hamux.py`.
 Please copy this file into whatever project you are working on, and modify as needed.
+You will need to manually install dependencies:

 ```
 pip install equinox jax
 pip install pytest # for tests
 ```

-If desired, install correct version of `jaxlib` for your hardware (e.g., to run on GPUs).
+Install correct version of `jaxlib` for your hardware (e.g., to run on GPUs).

 Run `demo.ipynb` for an example training on MNIST. *Works best with GPU*

+## Install: Pip

 ## Tests